-Throughout 2020, in the face of a volatile operating environment, we delivered solid business and financial outcomes at LPL.
-These results were driven by the combination of a good strategy, extraordinary execution, and alignment with a mission-driven culture.
-We believe this foundation continues to position us well to serve our clients and drive long-term profitable growth and shareholder value.
+In 2021, we delivered another year of solid business and financial outcomes at LPL.
+These results were driven by a combination of thoughtful strategy, strong execution, and our mission-driven culture.
+Looking ahead, we believe that this focus continues to position us well to serve our clients and drive profitable growth for our shareholders.